Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Competitive Algorithm for Arbitrary Usage Distributions

-We show that this condition holds with $\alpha_i=1-1/e$, for every $i\in I$.
+To prove that our candidate solution satisfies \eqref{scert1} and \eqref{scert2}, we need some additional notation.
 We often need to refer to the state of \galg\ just after some arrival $t$ departs the system.
-In order to avoid any inconsistencies when making such a reference, such as in a boundary case where $F_i(0)=0$, we formally consider the following sequence of events at any moment $a(t)$ when an arrival occurs, \begin{enumerate}[(i)] \item Units that were in use and set to return at $a(t)$ are made available and inventory is updated. \item Arrival $t$ is (fractionally) matched and inventory of matched units is reduced accordingly. \end{enumerate} We refer to the state of the system after step $(ii)$ is performed as state at $t^+$.
+In order to avoid any inconsistencies when making such a reference, such as in a boundary case where $F_i(0)=0$, we formally consider the following sequence of events at every moment $a(t)$ when an arrival occurs, \begin{enumerate}[(i)] \item Units that were in use and set to return at $a(t)$ are made available and inventory is updated. \item Arrival $t$ is (fractionally) matched and inventory of matched units is reduced accordingly. \end{enumerate} We refer to the state of the system after step $(ii)$ is performed as the state at $t^+$.
 Correspondingly, for each arrival $t$ with an edge to $i$ and every unit $k_i$, we define (deterministic) indicator,